Dennis Anderson: Career

 When TNT became a part of the USHRA in 1991, Anderson began running on the USHRA tour and debuted his first four-link suspension truck, Grave Digger 3.

-In 1992, after Dennis Anderson was injured during an event in Louisville, Kentucky, he decided to build a better truck with a similar short wheelbase and a new tube frame, therefore Grave Digger 7 was constructed (numbers 4 and 5 having been franchised to other drivers and number 6 being a street-legal display truck).
+In 1992, after Anderson was injured during an event in Louisville, Kentucky, he decided to build a better truck with a similar short wheelbase and a new tube frame, therefore Grave Digger 7 was constructed (numbers 4 and 5 having been franchised to other drivers and number 6 being a street-legal display truck).
 He drove that truck from 1992 until 1996, and was a regular on the USHRA syndicated series "Monster Wars".
 In 1997 he built and debuted Grave Digger 12, which would be inherited by former Carolina Crusher driver Gary Porter in early 2001.

 In late 1998, due to his financial difficulties, Anderson sold the Grave Digger team to SRO/Pace, then-owners of the USHRA, leading to controversy and accusations of rigged races due to Anderson driving for the same company that runs the events.
 In 1999 he won his first championship in the USHRA series.
 In 2001, he drove Mr. Destruction into a wall of cars as a special stunt for a show in the Louisiana Superdome.
 Anderson won the inaugural Monster Jam World Finals freestyle championship in 2000, and scored a racing championship win at the 2004 World Finals.
 He won another racing championship at the 2006 World Finals driving Grave Digger 20.
 Anderson has also won the 2010 World Finals Racing Championship also driving Grave Digger.
 Anderson also became the second driver to attempt the LeDuc Leap in the 2014 World Finals also driving Grave Digger.

 Anderson was also a co-host on History Channel's Around the World in 80 Ways.

-His final event as a competitor took place in Tampa, Florida, at Raymond James Stadium on January 14, 2017, as he was injured and forced to miss the rest of the season.
+Anderson's final event as a competitor took place in Tampa, Florida, at Raymond James Stadium on January 14, 2017, as he was injured and forced to miss the rest of the season.
 During Monster Jam's 2018 Season Kickoff Show on September 18, 2017, Anderson announced his retirement from the sport.
 He stated he would remain "behind the scenes" at events, working in the pits with his team.